 About the FAFSA:

 You must list the University of New Haven as one of the schools entitled to receive this information and list our Title IV school code # which is 001397.
 Students who applied for aid in the previous academic year may file a "Renewal FAFSA".
 Even though your renewal FAFSA may list "University of New Haven", you must put the Title IV school code #001397 on the application.
 As long as you have listed the 001397 UNH code # on your application, we will receive your FAFSA information electronically from the processing center.
-If you previously completed the FAFSA and received your processed Student Aid Report from the federal processing center but did not authorize release to the University of New Haven, you can call us with the Data Release Number (DRN).
-We can use the DRN to draw down your application electronically from the federal processing center.
+If you previously completed the FAFSA and received your processed Student Aid Report from the federal processing center but did not authorize release to the University of New Haven you should log into your FAFSA and add the 001397 school code.

 FAFSA TIP FOR GRADUATE STUDENTS- Based on your status as a "Graduate Student" FAFSA considers you an independent student and does not require you to provide parent information.
 As such when answering the questions on the FAFSA that refer to the number in your household and the number in college, be aware that FAFSA is only referring to you, your spouse, your children and any other legal dependents you may have.
 Please do not include your parents or siblings in this data field.